EverlastingBugstopper/awc/crates/awc-server/README.md

 ## Deploying

-Test your docker build by running `docker build . -t awc`.
-Run `flyctl deploy` to deploy if you have permissions.
-You can debug your Docker image by running `docker fun -it awc:latest sh` and poking around the file system.
+Build a Docker image locally and map the service to a local port by running `npm run docker:predeploy`.
+Deploy to fly by running `flyctl deploy` to deploy if you have permissions.
+You can debug your Docker image by running `npm run docker:debug` and poking around the file system.
+I used [this article](https://fasterthanli.me/articles/remote-development-with-rust-on-fly-io) as my starting point for this.